 Below is a screenshot of the TechCrunch homepage taken with PuppeteerSharp:

 The screenshot is appropriately sized and portrays the web page accurately.
-However, one immediate eyesore is the advertisements on the page's top and right.
-There is also a banner at the bottom of the web page, which looks unappealing, and a scrollbar on the right side of the page.
+However, one immediate eyesore is the advertisements on the page's top.
+There is also a banner at the bottom of the web page, which looks unappealing.

 Using Selenium